 Considers digestive, respiratory, cardiovascular, urinary, immune and lymphatic systems; water and electrolyte balance, reproduction and embryology.
 Three lecture hours and three laboratory hours per week.
-Offered every year.
-4 credits.

 BI 193 Special Topics in Biology for First-Year Students

 All "193" courses are approved for LASC but may vary by section.
 See current course listing for specific LASC area approval.
 Introductory level course covering topics of special interest to first-year students.
 Offered only as a First-Year Seminar.
 Offered every year.
 3 credits.